 To be eligible, applicants must be citizens of Kosovo, proficient in written and spoken English, and committed to returning to Kosovo after completion of the program.

 The Kosovo American Education Fund (KAEF) is dedicated to the long-term economic development of Kosovo through the education of its people.
 KAEF provides up to 8 graduate fellowships per year to promising Kosovars for top-level training at select U.S. universities.

-To date, 39 universities have hosted KAEF Fellows, including George Washington University, Colorado State University, Pennsylvania State University, and City University of New York, Baruch College.
+To date, 39 universities have hosted KAEF Fellows, including University of Delaware, Michigan State University, Pennsylvania State University, and Temple University.
 Aside from providing KAEF Fellows a top-notch education, our university partners also provide tuition cost-sharing.

 Without exception, KAEF Fellows have performed at a high academic level.
 In addition, KAEF Fellows receive an opportunity for valuable practical experience, including:

 KAEF Fellows have served with, among other organizations, Dell Computers, the World Bank, Voice of America, the International Finance Corporation, the Duke Center for International Development, and the Xerox Corporation.

 KAEF provides funds for all aspects of applicants and Fellows' participation in the program.
 Applying to the program is free.
 KAEF Fellows receive:

 The KAEF Program does not discriminate on the basis of ethnic origin, age, race, color, gender, religion or disability.
 Persons with disabilities are strongly encouraged to apply.
 Competition for the KAEF Program is merit-based and open to anyone who meets the following requirements: